| CONTACT

 Apple Cider" was born.

-SINCE THEN, countless other works have entered
+THEN, countless other works have entered the museum, such

-the museum, such as "Thrice Baked Potato," "Why
+as "Thrice Baked Potato," "Why

 Sure, You Can Bake Quiche in the Microwave," the indestructible